DPI Logo DISCOVERY PARTNERS INSTITUTE

 IDPH and local health department administrators determine how to respond to data collected from each site.
 Wastewater sampling will not be used alone to make policy and will complement clinical data, such as results from nasal or saliva swabs.

-A non-detect means that the amount of SARS-CoV-2 RNA in the wastewater sample is below the level that can be reliably detected by the quantification methods used in a given laboratory.
-But a determination of non-detect does not necessarily mean that no SARS-CoV-2 RNA is present in the sample or in the system.
+A non-detect means that the amount of viral RNA in the wastewater sample is below the level that can be reliably detected by the quantification methods used in a given laboratory.
+But a determination of non-detect does not necessarily mean that no viral RNA is present in the sample or in the system.
 In some cases, other components of wastewater may interfere with individual measurements, leading to an incorrect non-detection similar to false negatives that can occur from at-home and clinical testing.
 A non-detect does not necessarily mean that there are no infected individuals within the associated community.

 No. Wastewater data alone will not drive public health interventions such as masking orders or shutdowns.
 Rather, we hope this is a tool for communities to use along with other resources to help protect their citizens.

 The Illinois Wastewater Surveillance System provides information on the levels of pathogens in wastewater that can help local communities intervene with protective measures to slow disease spread.
-As each of us weighs the risks of COVID-19 in our daily lives, we look to public health guidelines and many of us also track public data such as the case rate or hospitalizations in our communities.
+As each of us weighs the risks of respiratory illnesses in our daily lives, we look to public health guidelines and many of us also track public data such as the case rate or hospitalizations in our communities.
 Wastewater trends are useful to provide information at the community level.

-The Illinois Wastewater Surveillance System submits wastewater data that is published to the Centers for Disease Control and Prevention (CDC) COVID Data Tracker, where it is presented as a 15-day percent change among other metrics: CDC COVID Data Tracker.
+The Illinois Wastewater Surveillance System submits wastewater data that are published to the Centers for Disease Control and Prevention (CDC) COVID Data Tracker, where it is presented as a 15-day percent change among other metrics: CDC COVID Data Tracker.

 The program occasionally experiences logistical difficulties in sample collection related to local conditions at the plant, issues with transit logistics, or observed holidays.
 Every effort is made to support the timely collection and shipping of samples for analysis.